 Founded in 1993, the National Elder Law Foundation is the only national certifying program for elder law and special needs attorneys in this new and growing specialty area.
 The purpose of the program is to acknowledge attorneys who have demonstrated the highest knowledge, proficiency, and experience in the field of representing the elderly...
 Read more »

 The National Employment Lawyers Association is a professional organization for lawyers who represent workers and employees in employment law matters.
 Possible issues include discrimination, wrongful termination, sexual harassment, or other harassment, worker safety, and issues relating to benefits...
 Read more »

 The National Lawyers Guild was founded in Washington, D.C., in 1937 as an alternative to the American Bar Association (ABA).
 As the first racially integrated national bar association, the NLG promotes progressive political movements that protect human rights above property interests.
 Read more »

 The National Police Accountability (NPAP) is a project of the National Lawyers Guild.
 Founded in 1937, NPAP is the first racially integrated national bar association.
 Today, the NPAP membership includes more than 500 civil rights attorneys.
 The organization is devoted to ending police misconduct by...
 Read more »

 American Bar Association (ABA) is the largest voluntary organization of lawyers and law students in the world.
 Founded on August 21, 1878, the ABA has grown to more than 400,000 members and 3,500 entities.
 The ABA is known for setting academic standards for law schools and developing model ethical rules for the legal profession...
 Read more »

 American Academy of Matrimonial Lawyers was founded "To provide leadership that promotes the highest degree of professionalism and excellence in the practice of family law."
 Family law attorneys in AAML seek to advance the education, growth, and standards of matrimonial law.
 Currently, AAML has more than 1,600 Fellows in the United States...
 Read more »

 The Association of Attorney-Mediators (AAM) is a professional organization of lawyers who practice mediation and alternative dispute resolution.
-The organization began in 1989 in Texas and has spread along with the practice of mediation throughout the United States.
+The organization began in 1989 in Texas and has spread along with the practice of meditation throughout the United States.
 With more than...
 Read more »